Interpolation and Curve Fitting of Experimental Data

 Summary

 Interpolation and curve fitting are fundamental numerical techniques used to approximate unknown values and establish mathematical models for experimental data.
 Curve fitting provides a function that best represents the overall trend of the data, without necessarily passing through all the points, and allowing for measurement noise and uncertainty.
 However, interpolation provides a function that passes through all the given data.
-In the project, students will apply polynomial interpolation, spline interpolation, and least-squares curve fitting (linear, polynomial, and nonlinear) to a given dataset using MATLAB.
+In this project, students will apply polynomial interpolation, spline interpolation, and least-squares curve fitting (linear, polynomial, and nonlinear) to a given dataset using MATLAB.

 Learning Goals